-- a manager reviews the individual's performance and pay relative to peers and benchmark data available for positions in their units and determines a target annualized salary for the staff member. - utilizing the departmental budget available for performance-based increases, a manager determines the performance-based increase as a flat dollar amount.
+- 2. A manager reviews the individual's performance and pay relative to peers and market data available for positions in their units. - 3.
+Utilizing the departmental budget available for merit increases, a manager recommends a merit increase.
 The manager may need to modify increases to stay within budget.
-Managers may wish to create multi-year plans in situations where it will take time to raise a staff member's salary to the targeted amount.
-Multi-year plans are not communicated to staff since the implementation of the plan is not a guarantee.
-A variety of factors may change including a department's budget and the staff member's performance. - a manager follows the approval process in place in their department to finalize the performance-based salary increases.
+Managers will be expected to provide some justification for any recommendations outside of the recommended range and all zero pay increases. - 4.
+A manager follows the approval process in place in their department to finalize the merit increases.